I had an idea you have probably had at one point in your life.

 Seven years later, there’s still no other company anywhere that offers this digitization feature.

-As I used Reflectera more, I noticed I would see pictures at the beginning or end of a year more than the pictures in the middle of a year as those required additional scrolling to discover.
+As I used Reflectera more, I noticed I would see pictures at the beginning or end of a year more than the pictures in the middle of a year as those required some additional scrolling to discover.

 One Saturday morning, I set aside an entire day to scroll through every one of my 30,000 pictures.